-During the six months ended August 31, 2018, we received crude oil sales revenue from 20 wells in California.
+During the nine months ended November 30, 2018, we received crude oil sales revenue from 20 wells in California.
 Our commitment to improving corporate profitability remains unchanged.
-We experienced an increase in revenues of \$124,940 or 46.5% to \$393,703 for the six months ended August 31, 2018 in comparison to revenues of \$268,763 for the six months ended August 31, 2017.
-The increase of \$25.40 or 60.5% per barrel in the average realized price of a barrel of crude oil accounted for 100.0% of the increase in crude oil revenue for the six months ended August 31, 2018.
-For the six months ended August 31, 2018, we had an operating loss of \$166,739 in comparison to an operating loss of \$480,840 for the six months ended August 31, 2017.
+We experienced an increase in revenues of \$147,844 or 33.7% to \$586,139 for the nine months ended November 30, 2018 in comparison to revenues of \$438,295 for the nine months ended November 30, 2017.
+The increase of \$22.45 or 49.5% per barrel in the average realized price of a barrel of crude oil accounted for 100.0% of the increase in crude oil revenue for the nine months ended November 30, 2018.
+For the nine months ended November 30, 2017, we had an operating loss of \$248,089 in comparison to an operating loss of \$605,481 for the nine months ended November 30, 2017.
+This improvement in reducing our operating loss was due to both an increase in revenue and a reduction in expenses.

-Our balance sheet at August 31, 2018 reflects total assets of approximately \$1.0 million in comparison to approximately \$1.1 million at February 28, 2018.
-This decrease of approximately \$0.1 million is primarily due to cash outflow from operations.
+Our balance sheet at November 30, 2018 reflects total assets of approximately \$0.9 million in comparison to approximately \$1.1 million at February 28, 2018.
+This decrease of approximately \$0.2 million is primarily due to cash outflow from operations and depletion expense.

-At August 31, 2018, total liabilities were approximately \$17.6 million in comparison to approximately \$16.4 million at February 28, 2018.
-The increase in liabilities of approximately \$1.2 million was due to increases in payables and accrued interest on our credit facility balance with Maximilian.
+At November 30, 2018, total liabilities were approximately \$18.2 million in comparison to approximately \$16.4 million at February 28, 2018.
+The increase in liabilities of approximately \$1.8 million was due to increases in payables and accrued interest on our credit facility balance with Maximilian.
+On December 27, 2018, we paid Maximilian \$700,000 to finalize a settlement of outstanding indebtedness through its credit facility and Michigan debt in the amount of approximately \$12.6 million.
+Refer to the discussion in Capital Resources and Liquidity section of this MD&A for further information on this subsequent event.